edmondthui/vite-functional-project/README.md

 # Algorand Wallet

-This project uses Vite, Typescript, CooperTS, and Tailwind to connect to a Algorand Wallet.
+This project uses Vite, Typescript, CooperTS, and Tailwind to connect to an Algorand Wallet.

 ![algo](https://developer.algorand.org/docs/imgs/walletconnect-establishing-connection.png)